What you’ll build

 Tutorial Prerequisites

-You’ll need three things to get started:
+You’ll need three things to get started:- A MindsDB account.

 - A MariaDB SkySQL account.